 "Tonight," Deuce said.
 "I'm going to take her out to that new restaurant downtown immediately after school.
 My mom used a connection to get us a table."

-"The really fancy one with the crysal dishware where you need reservations a month in advance?"
+"The really fancy one with the crystal dish ware where you need reservations a month in advance?"
 Jackson asked, eyes wide.

 "Yup," Deuce grinned.
 If he figured right, everyone in the school would have that same wide-eyed gape on their face tomorrow.
-"I'm even dressing up for the occassion."
+"I'm even dressing up for the occasion."

 "Wow, she'll be talking about that for weeks!"

 "I know," Deuce said.
 He threw his arm around Jackson's shoulder and held the necklace up in front of his face.
 A snake slithered down the chain and tapped the golden charm.
 He loved it when Cleo wore snakes.
 Deuce grinned, tilting his head so that it rested against Jackson's.
 "That's the plan."